Grande Armée: Engineers

 While the glory of battle went to the cavalry, infantry, and artillery, the army also included military engineers of various types.

 The bridge builders of the Grande Armée, the pontonniers, were an indispensable part of Napoleon's military machine.
 Their main contribution was helping the emperor to get his forces across water obstacles by erecting pontoon bridges.
 The skills of his pontonniers allowed Napoleon to outflank enemy positions by crossing rivers where the enemy least expected and, in the case of the great retreat from Moscow, saved the army from complete annihilation at the Berezina River.

-They may not have had the glory, but Napoleon clearly valued his pontonniers and had 14 companies commissioned into his armies, under the command of the brilliant engineer, General Jean Baptiste Eblé.
+Napoleon had 14 pontonniers companies commissioned into his armies, under the command of engineer, General Jean Baptiste Eblé.
 His training, along with their specialized tools and equipment, enabled them to quickly build the various parts of the bridges, which could then be rapidly assembled and reused later.
 All the needed materials, tools, and parts were carried on their wagon trains.
 If they did not have a part or item, it could be quickly made using the mobile wagon-mounted forges of the pontonniers.
-A single company of pontonniers could construct a bridge of up to 80 pontoons (a span of some 120 to 150 metres long) in just under seven hours, an impressive feat even by today's standards.
+A single company of pontonniers could construct a bridge of up to 80 pontoons (a span of some 120 to 150 metres long) in just under seven hours.

 In addition to the pontonniers, there were companies of sappers, to deal with enemy fortifications.
 They were used far less often in their intended role than the pontonniers.
 However, since the emperor had learned in his early campaigns (such as the Siege of Acre) that it was better to bypass and isolate fixed fortifications, if possible, than to directly assault them, the sapper companies were usually put to other tasks.

 The different types of engineer companies were formed into battalions and regiments called Génie, which was originally a slang term for engineer.
 This name, which is still used today, was both a play on the word (jeu de mot) and a reference to their seemingly magical abilities to grant wishes and make things appear much like the mythical Genie.